COVID-19 - Thoughts and Observations

 Fruitbowl Spread: one mouldy fruit causes others to become likewise infected, and one fruit in the bowl will usually not succumb, or to much less an extent, until much later on than the original onset; hence areas with low infection rates developing into hotspots much later on.
 If valid, this is likely to manifest itself following the easing of lockdowns, as areas that have, so far, remained with low figures suddenly developing bad clusters or becoming new hotspots and is likely to include counties like Ceredigion (Cymru) and countries like Greece as they open their borders and welcome visitors into a 'safe' country with, to date, few COVID cases and a very low level of deaths.

-Hot or cold? inconclusive, yet assumptions still being made that the 'virus' has a preference for cold conditions, even though it clearly thrives in warm environments (UK, France, Spain, and Italy during recent heatwaves).
+Hot or cold? inconclusive, yet assumptions still being made that the 'virus' has a preference for cooler conditions, even though it clearly thrives in warm environments (UK, France, Spain, and Italy during recent heatwaves).

 DNA modifications: current and ongoing research indicates that COVID-19 is not a virus; also, whilst not openly stated, weaponized.